Carers Trust’s Partnership with the National Garden Scheme

 The link between gardens, gardening and being outdoors with health and wellbeing has long been understood.
 And extensive research, including some undertaken by Carers Trust, has now shown that spending time outdoors can significantly improve mental health and wellbeing.
 Carers Trust is therefore keen to use this learning in our work with carers by encouraging them to find time to spend outdoors.

-Carers Trust Network Partner, Blackpool Carers, can attest to this.
-Having run a gardening group for the last few months, the carers who attend report feeling calmer and more relaxed.
+Carers Trust Network Partner, Blackpool Carers, can attest to this, with the carers who attend its gardening group reporting feeling calmer and more relaxed.

 Find out more about our survey which shows that more than two thirds of carers are managing their stress levels by gardening.